ggerganov/llama.cpp/README.md

 # koboldcpp

-A self contained distributable from Concedo that exposes llama.cpp function bindings, allowing it to be used via a simulated Kobold API endpoint.

-What does it mean?
-You get llama.cpp with a fancy UI, persistent stories, editing tools, save formats, memory, world info, author's note, characters, scenarios and everything Kobold and Kobold Lite have to offer.
-In a tiny package around 20 MB in size, excluding model weights.
+KoboldCpp is an easy-to-use AI text-generation software for GGML models.
+It's a single self contained distributable from Concedo, that builds off llama.cpp, and adds a versatile Kobold API endpoint, additional format support, backward compatibility, as well as a fancy UI with persistent stories, editing tools, save formats, memory, world info, author's note, characters, scenarios and everything Kobold and Kobold Lite have to offer.

 ![Preview](media/preview.png)